dgard8/Project_5/writeup.md

 I left the `skimage.hog()` orientations parameter at 9, pixels_per_cell at 9, and cells_per_block at 2.
 It's possible to get more granular features and better prediction accuracy by changing the parameters, but it came at the cost of more time to compute the HOG.
 These parameter values give sufficient accuracy and take less time (though it still isn't fast).

-I transformed the images to the HSV color space and used the S channel to compute the gradient.
-The s channel proved the best at picking out the shape of the car.
+After some testing, I found that the best color space was the YCrCb color space.
+I transformed the images to YCrCb and used the 1st channel to compute the gradient.
+This produced the best results out of any other colors I tried.

 ### Color features